 What is CMMC?

-Cybersecurity Maturity Model Certification (CMMC) is intended to serve as a verification mechanism to ensure that Defense Industrial Base (DIB) companies implement appropriate cybersecurity practices and processes to protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) within their unclassified networks.
+Cybersecurity Maturity Model Certification (CMMC) solutions is intended to serve as a verification mechanism to ensure that Defense Industrial Base (DIB) companies implement appropriate cybersecurity practices and processes to protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) within their unclassified networks.

 The CMMC leverages a combination of practices (what most CSPs will recognize as controls) and processes that gauge the maturity level of a given practice.